591291-hvl/ADA525DanielG/_posts/2023-11-06-Assignment-08-Web-Interfaces-Thing-Server-Client.md

 ## Design process

 The sensor on the drone(MPU6050) is used to calculate how many degrees the drone is rotated in x and y axis, so the natural thing to display on a website is these values.
-My initial idea is to just display these values on a graph just like the last assignment but just have 2 instead.
-This is also something arduino has inbuilt as Serial plotter.
+My initial idea is to just display these values on a graph just like the last assignment but just have 2 line plots instead.
+This is also something arduino has inbuilt as Serial plotter which i have used before.

 Node has a package called serialport.io that is able to open and send/read data on serial ports.
 I am not sure why but i always thought "serial port" was just some word arduino used but its actually a real port you can see in device manager.
+The universal in USB includes this port.
 Since this is able to read data from serial port, we just need to send data from the arduino on the same serial port.
-Sending data on serial port is already done, as thats what i use as a console to read data on the arduino.
+Sending data on serial port is already done, as thats what i use as a console to read values on the arduino.

 The data the arduino sends to serial is on the format:
 "x-angle: x.xx y-angle: x.xx"